Jack-Gledhill/Jack-Gledhill/README.md

     // Recover from panics
     defer func() {
         if recover() != nil {
-            fmt.Println("There there, everything will be OK :)")
+            Me.TellSelf("There there, everything will be OK :)")
         }
     }()